Sign Up for Updates

-I’m sure you want to ask this question: Is a barre workout effective?
-I have to answer: Yes.
+I’m sure you want to ask this question: is a barre workout effective?
+I have to answer: yes.
 I believe this ballet-style of exercise combines a lot of elements that are important to look for in a balanced workout routine.
 Any exercise format that seamlessly combines gentle body-weight strength movements mixed with elements of flexibility and coordination is a good choice.
 Performing slow and purposeful movements places a huge emphasis on gaining muscular control and core stability.
 These points make barre workouts great as standalone workouts, or something you choose to add to the end of your routine.

 Another great thing about a ballet-style workout is that you can perform some of these exercises anywhere.
 Sometimes official classes can be too expensive for your budget, or studio schedules may not work for you.
 If that’s the case, don’t let that stop you.
 There are so many great resources to help you learn what you need to know.
 So, keep moving and gain some body confidence while improving your health.

-Here are a couple moves to get you started that you can do using a ballet barre, your kitchen counter, a chair or park bench.
+Here are a couple moves to get you started that you can do using a ballet barre, your kitchen counter, a chair or a park bench.

 Targets: thighs, abs, ankles, and feet

 · Stand with your feet in first position (heels together, toes turned out about 45 degrees), legs straight and hands gently resting on the barre.